marqueswsm/proof-of-concept/packages/poc-kong-gateway/README.md

 ### Proof-of-Concept

 Here, we will define a service and a route into Kong.
-We will use the public API provided by the github to test the gateway routing function provided by Kong.
-To do it, we will try get a github's user using an username.
+We will use the public API provided by GitHub to test the gateway routing function provided by Kong.
+To do it, we will try to get a Github's user using a username.

-1 - We need to create an service instance on Kong.
-To do it, we must to define a service name and its baseUrl:
+1 - We need to create a service instance on Kong.
+To do it, we must define a service name and its baseUrl:
 ```
 curl -i -X POST \
 --url http://localhost:8001/services/ \